 In contrast to the findings for participants with schizophrenia or bipolar disorder, no effect of IPS was found for participants with depression regarding any vocational outcome.
 Although our overall findings are in line with the strong evidence already established for the effect of IPS for people with SMI,1,4,5,7 the lack of differences for participants with depression is a novel finding.
 Our findings could be due to lack of power, since the subgroups of participants with depression and bipolar disorders only comprised approximately 14% each of the population included in the present study.

 In the Mental Health Treatment Study (MHTS) SAU was compared to IPS plus a comprehensive package of services and benefits (i.e., behavioral health and related services, comprehensive insurance to pay for needed services and out-of-pocket expenses).
 Compared to other studies, the number of participants with affective disorders was rather high in this study (70 %, n=1574), and more than half of these had major depression.
-According to the final report, 53.7% with affective disorder was competitively employed during the 24 months compared to 32.7 % in the control group.
+According to the final report, 53.7% with affective disorder was competitively employed during the 24 months compared to 32.7 % in the control group (ref).
 These numbers are generally in line with our findings, however, the MHTS lack data on specific outcomes for participants with depression.
 Depressive symptoms have been associated with a negative impact on employment for participants with and without schizophrenia11, and have been found to predict sick leave in general34.
 Thus, as a supplement to IPS, participants with depressive symptoms may need additional support or treatment (e.g., strengthening motivation and coping strategies) in order to decrease depressive thoughts and avoidance behavior in relation to work 34.
 Work-focused cognitive behavioral therapy, with a focus on return to work, and work-related aspects, has been found to decrease time to return to work, and to speed up functional recovery in work in a regular psychotherapeutic setting treating people with common mental disorders (Lagerveld et al 2012).
 IPS may be better suited for people with more severe illness.
 Whether the lack of effect regarding people with depression is due to the content of IPS, or merely a question of power must be investigated further.